 Besides Australia and Antarctica, at least one species of vulture can be found on any continent around the world.

 There are 23 different vulture species altogether, however they are categorised based on whether they are a New World vulture species (found across the Americas and Caribbean) or an Old World vulture species (which are found typically in Africa, Asia, and also Europe).

 Of the 23 species of vultures that exist, over half of them are considered either Threatened, Endangered, or Critically Endangered as a result of human impact.
 Besides being electrocuted and poisoned from poached animal carcasses, vultures are also facing issues such as habitat fragmentation and increased human conflict.

-Which vulture has the biggest wingspan of any bird?
+Which vulture has the biggest wingspan?

 Can vultures sing?

 New World vultures lack the ability to perform songs like many other species of bird.
 Instead, they are restricted to simple sounds, such as grunts and hisses.

 Do vultures only eat meat?

 Although bone forms a vulture’s diet for the most-part, there are some species that prefer a more rounded diet.
 Feasting on a variety of nuts, fish and other birds, both the palm nut vulture and the lappet-faced vulture do well to defy their haunting stereotypes.